StephenChou1017/react-big-scheduler/README.md

   onSelectDate: PropTypes.func.isRequired
   onSelectDate(schedulerData, date)
   ```
-  Callback funtion fired when a new date is selected. `date` is the new selected data, a string in `YYYY-MM-DD` format.
+  Callback function fired when a new date is selected. `date` is the new selected data, a string in `YYYY-MM-DD` format.

   #### eventItemClick
   ```